Automotive Technology and Management (BSc) (Level 7)

 The five subjects must include Mathematics, and either English or Irish.

 Info re CIT Mathematics Exam only: Some students who apply to CIT courses may not achieve the required entry standard in Mathematics through the Leaving Certificate.
 For such applicants, CIT offers a second chance to reach the required entry standard through a CIT Mathematics Exam.
 This second chance facility allows applicants (depending on their results in the CIT Mathematics Examination) to gain entry to courses with an Ordinary Leaving Certificate Mathematics entry standard, and (with a higher level of performance) courses with a Higher Leaving Certificate entry standard.
 Please click here for more information.

 Students are encouraged to work in the industry during their summer vacations.
 Those who progress to the Honours degree are required to complete a minimum of six weeks work placement.

 Leaving Cert Subjects:

-Helpful subjects are Engineering, Physics, and Business.
+Helpful subjects are Technology, Physics, and Business.